Larpoux/tau_doc/pages/fs/fs_examples/ex_set_volume.md

 {% include image.html file="examples/set_volume.png" %}

-`setVolume()` is a very simple basic example which allows the user to ajust the sound volume.
+This is a very simple basic example which allows the user to adjust the sound volume.

-The complete example source [is there](https://github.com/dooboolab/flutter_sound/blob/master/flutter_sound/example/lib/volume_control/volume_control.dart)
+It launch two players which play each an asset.
+The User can adjust the volume of them independently.

+{% include image.html file="/fs/ExampleScreenShots/VolumeControl.png" %}